nicr9/slides/advanced-git/slides.md

 * Review your own changes
 * Commits should be small, related changesets
 * Commit frequently
-* Use commit messages as a type of documentation
+* Put useful detail into the commit messages

 Note: